 We are currently experiencing some real challenges and anxieties due to the Coronavirus, the ripples of this virus are impacting so many aspects of our lives.
 At times when our inner world does not seem stable we look outwards for security, familiarity and hope, currently the world may not be offering those things for us in the forms we have been used to, work, meeting family and friends for example.
 The experience of isolation either alone or with family can too bring many challenges and may not be very safe for you.
-I am currently working online and hope to offer you a safe place where together we can work towards finding some space and calm within the ever changing situation we find ourselves in.
+I am currently working face to face, online and on the telephone hoping to offer you a safe place where together we can work towards finding some space and calm within the ever changing situation we find ourselves in.
 I am open to working as flexibly and creatively as needed to navigate this time when already you feel to be struggling.

 My passion and reason for working as a counsellor is based on a genuine interest in helping people find acceptance and friendship within themselves.
 I hope to offer you a compassionate, listening ear when times get tough, facilitate a safe place for you to come when feelings or events in your life feel like they are overwhelming, or if you want to explore patterns of behaviour that no longer serve you.
 Whatever your reason for seeking counselling at this time, talking to a professional puts you at the center of the situation you are in and enables you come to an outcome that works for you.

 Having worked for several years in private practice building up a busy practice I have a wealth of experience working in both short and long term therapy.By offering an integrative approach, I aim to work with a variety of theories and approaches that will support you.
 I work in a manner which values the relationship we build, which in turn respects the idea of healing through relationships with others.
 I aim to create a positive therapeutic relationship in which to facilitate change and personal development in your journey through counselling.

 - Suicidal ideation